More than 600 fire prevention notices issued

 Approximately 630 fire prevention notices have been issued across the shire, around 100 less than this time last year.
 A zero-tolerance policy applies, and infringement notices will be issued if clean up advice is not followed.

-The Free Green Waste initiative in November 2018, roadside slashing and the prevention notices are all part of Mitchell Shire’s crucial fire prevention program.
+The roadside slashing and fire prevention notices are all part of Mitchell Shire’s crucial fire prevention program.

 Mitchell Shire Councillor Mayor Bill Chisholm said he was pleased to see the municipality taking fire prevention seriously.